 Sometimes, understanding why someone is behaving in a particular way is enough to ease your anger a little.
-Let’s talk a bit about passive, manipulative, assertive, and aggressive behaviors.
+Let’s talk a bit about passive, manipulative, assertive, and aggressive behaviours.

 - Needs and wants are taken care of in a forceful and self-serving way.